 - Constantly criticizes

-2) Stop being so dependent
+2) Stop being so dependent on other people

 If you have identified someone completely toxic in your entourage, you need to start believing that you are strong enough to cut ties with them and walk away.
 You need to realize that you are surrounded by love and people that care about you.
 Try to figure out where you need for dependence comes from by opening up to a friend or a mental health professional.